MicrosoftDocs/learn/learn-pr/vs-code/developing-in-wsl/includes/5-running-debugging.md

 ## Ending Your WSL Session

-To disconnect from WSL, from your command palette (Ctrl/CMD+Shift+P), type Remote: Close Remote Connection
+To disconnect from WSL, from your Command Palette (Ctrl/CMD+Shift+P), type Remote: Close Remote Connection

 VS Code will now disconnect from WSL and reload.

 ## Other VS Code WSL Extension Commands

-In this module, we installed WSL to work with the default distro; Ubuntu.
-However, you may want to install another distro.
+In this module, we installed WSL with the `wsl --install` command.
+This command installs Ubuntu as the distro however you can install other distros and select which one to connect to in VS Code.

-- From the command palette, you can use the `WSL: Connect to WSL using Distro` command and select the distro you’d like to work with.
+- From the Command Palette, you can use the `WSL: Connect to WSL using Distro` command and select the distro you’d like to work with.

-To learn about more extension commands, be sure to check out the documentation Developing in the Windows Subsystem for Linux with Visual Studio Code
+To learn about more extension commands, be sure to check out the documentation [Developing in the Windows Subsystem for Linux with Visual Studio Code](https://code.visualstudio.com/docs/remote/wsl)